IIITM-Jay/Data-Licenses/Artificial_Intelligence.md

   </p>

-* <p align="justify"> There are various acts associated with the health care AI and Clinical AI systems such as <b>Health Insurance Portability and Accountability Act(HIPAA),</b> which contains certain rules and regulations to create privacy and security regarding certain health information and rules like <b>Federal Trade Commision (FTC) Health Breach Notifiction Rule</b> which requires certain businesses to provide notifications to consumers after a breach of personal health record information, including information that may be collected to train, validate, date, or use health care AI systems.
+* <p align="justify"> There are various acts associated with the health care AI and Clinical AI systems such as <b>Health Insurance Portability and Accountability Act (HIPAA),</b> which contains certain rules and regulations to create privacy and security regarding certain health information and many more  rules like <b>Federal Trade Commision (FTC) Health Breach Notifiction Rule</b> which requires certain businesses to provide notifications to consumers after a breach of personal health record information, including information that may be collected to train, validate, date, or use health care AI systems.
   </p>